 This gluten free banana bread is lightly spiced and perfectly moist.
-It's so quick and easy to make and is sure to become your favorite!
+It's so quick and easy to make and can easily be made dairy free!

 A reader recently gave me a great idea and I have to thank her for it, so Debbie, if you're reading this, thank you for giving me the wonderful idea to use my gluten free pumpkin bread as a starting point for this banana bread!
 It came out more amazing than I even imagined it would.

 the ingredients needed to make gluten free banana bread (with dairy free option)